Site Contents: © Peter Sommer, 2018 Not to be reproduced without permission

 parties as a direct need within those instructions.
 Any such transfer is documented.

 Typically copies will only be provided to instructing lawyers for the purpose of

+15. Individuals considering making a subject data access request to me should in the first instance approach the organisation or individual who is instructing me.
 Unless there is an overwhelming reason not to do so I am happy to disclose the identity of my instructing party.